CSCfi/beacon-python/CONTRIBUTING.md

 ### Submitting changes

 When you made some changes you are happy with please send a [GitHub Pull Request to beacon-python](https://github.com/CSCfi/beacon-python/pull/new/master) with a clear list of what you've done (read more about [pull requests](https://help.github.com/en/articles/about-pull-requests)).
 When you create that Pull Request, we will forever be in your debt if you include unit tests.
-For extra bonus points you can always use add some more integration test.
+For extra bonus points you can always use add some more integration tests.

 Please follow our Git branches model and coding conventions (both below), and make sure all of your commits are atomic (preferably one feature per commit) and it is recommended a Pull Request addresses one functionality or fixes one bug.